guettli/programming-guidelines/README.rst

 Avoid `#!/bin/sh`.
 The interpreter could be bash, dash or something else.
 See `Comparison of command shells <https://en.wikipedia.org/wiki/Comparison_of_command_shells>`_.
 Please be explicit.
 Use `#!/bin/your-favorite-shell`.

 If I look at this page (`DashAsBinSh <https://wiki.ubuntu.com/DashAsBinSh>`_), which explains how to port shell scripts to /bin/dash I would like to laugh, but I can't because I think it is sad that young and talented people waste their precious time which this nonsense.
+Since systemd gets used, the shell gets started less often (compared to the old system-V or BSD init).
+This architectural change brought improvement.
+And I think that using dash instead of bash brings no measurable benefit today.

 If you are not able to create a dependency to bash, then solve this issue.
 Use rpm/dpkg or configuration management to handle "my script foo.sh needs bash".